SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 * Minimum interactions needed from chat to operate - bot will work in the background to gather information, without needing it from chat.

-* Store review sessions by UTC day, not by indivual sessions - in v1 a person can have multiple sessions per day, which doesn't make a lot of sense and can be confusing.
+* Store review sessions by UTC day, not by individual sessions - in v1 a person can have multiple sessions per day, which doesn't make a lot of sense and can be confusing.
 In v2, the chatbot will just record all reviews done within a UTC day and do computations from there.

 > Consideration, have a command that prints out a link and date of all recorded reviews for the user in the same UTC day.